Why do some Locks smell bad?

 - Styling products

-👉 If rinsing or drying is incomplete, an odor can appear.
+👉 If rinsing or drying is incomplete, a smell can appear.

-The 5 main causes of odors in locs
+The 5 main causes of odors in Locks

 1. Poor rinsing

 This is the number 1 cause.
-When shampoo isn’t fully rinsed out:
+When shampoo is not completely rinsed:

-👉 Many people think they’re rinsing properly… when it’s not enough.
+👉 Many think they rinse properly... when it is not enough.

 - A musty smell can appear

-⚠️ Sleeping with locs that are still damp is a common mistake.
+⚠️ Sleeping with damp Locks is a common mistake.

-Even without washing, bathroom steam can slightly dampen locs every day.
+Even without washing, bathroom steam can slightly moisten Locks every day.

 4. Too many products